cwsoft/NoCookieWithoutConsent/README.md

 # NoCookieWithoutConsent

-[ProcessWire](https://processwire.com) module to disable ProcessWire frontend cookie (wire) until user gave consent.
+[ProcessWire module](https://processwire.com/modules/no-cookie-without-consent/) to disable the ProcessWire frontend cookie (wire) until user gave consent.

-Module hooks before `page::render` and adds a cookie consent dialogue consenting for technical required cookies.
+Module hooks before `page::render` to show a cookie consent dialogue consenting the user for technical required cookies.
 User can consent or decline using technical required cookies.
 The module sets `$config->sessionAllow=true` if a wire cookie already exists, the requested Url contains an admin path or the user gave consent using required cookies.
 This way frontend users can control if the ProcessWire cookie `wire` will be set or not.

-The consent cookie (nocowoco) is stored for 7 days if user gave consent in order to hide the cookie dialogue on subsequent visits unless the user or browser deletes the cookie.
-If user declined using cookies, the preference is stored in the cookie nocowoco till the browser session ends.
-This ensures the cookie dialogue stays hidden for the actual session, but shows up again on subsequent website visits after browser was closed.
+The consent cookie (nocowoco) is stored for 7 days if user gave consent in order to hide the cookie dialogue on subsequent visits unless the cookie is deleted by the user or the browser.
+If the user declined using cookies, the preference is stored in the cookie nocowoco till the end of the browser session.
+This ensures the cookie dialogue stays hidden for the actual session, but will show up again on subsequent website visits after the browser was closed.

 ## Installation

-Download Zip file from [Releases section](https://github.com/cwsoft/NoCookieWithoutConsent/releases) to your site/modules, unzip it and rename the module folder into **NoCookieWithoutConsent**.
-Alternatively you can clone the repository into your Processwire site/modules folder (recommended) via the following commands:
+Download latest module zip file via [Download button](https://processwire.com/modules/no-cookie-without-consent/) of the ProcessWire module page or from [Github release section](https://github.com/cwsoft/NoCookieWithoutConsent/releases) and unzip it to your site/modules folder.
+Ensure the module folder is named **NoCookieWithoutConsent**.
+Alternatively you can clone the repository into your Processwire site/modules folder (recommended way for developers) via the following commands:

 ```
 cd /your_processwire_folder/site/modules